 Omar Mateen, the shooter who killed or wounded 103 people in an Orlando nightclub, was born to Afghan parents and declared allegiance to ISIS, but also -- you guessed it -- was a registered Democrat.

-Finally, it should be mentioned that none of the above killers was a member of the National Rifle Association.
+Finally, it should be mentioned that none of the above shooters was a member of the National Rifle Association.
 I have written elsewhere that there is more hate on the left end of today's political spectrum than on the right; there's your proof.
 And because most of them were insane as well, in a more sensible, less politically correct society, they would have been confined to some sort of institution.

 So there's how to make the country safer.
 Never mind the guns, just don't let liberal Democrats have them and lock up the crazy folks.
 Maybe lock up the Democrats as well, if they can't control their own extremists.